Introduction to integrating SEO strategy and social media

 3) categories → authority article (recirculation).

-Google’s algorithm perceived an increase in user engagement (dwell time) on the buying guide, acting as a positive behavioural signal, while the SERP CTR for the query “lipstories sephora” increas
+Google’s algorithm perceived an increase in user engagement (dwell time) on the buying guide, acting as a positive behavioral signal, while the CTR in SERPs for the query «lipstories sephora” incr

-“Brand” results pages don’t only show your site: they also include your Twitter, YouTube, LinkedIn accounts.
+«Brand” results pages don’t only show your site: they also include your Twitter, YouTube, LinkedIn accounts.
 In 2022, Kalicube published a study indicating that, for a single-brand query, 48 % of clicks are distributed across properties other than the main domain.
-If your social bios don’t include your primary keywords, you’re handing those clicks to your competitors, or even to third-party review sites.
-The most telling example is Airbnb,.
-Before the 2019 redesign, its LinkedIn page appeared in 4th position behind an independent analyst’s blog.
-Airbnb simply injected the phrases “vacation rentals” and “homes & experiences” into its LinkedIn description, added tracked UTM links to local landing pages, and saw its property climb to 2nd position.
+If your social bios don’t include your primary keywords, you’re giving those clicks to your competitors, or even to third-party review sites.
+The most striking example is Airbnb. .« Before the 2019 redesign, its LinkedIn page appeared in 4th position behind the blog of an independent analyst.
+Airbnb simply injected the phrases «vacation rentals” and “homes & experiences” into its LinkedIn description, added tracked UTM links to local landing pages, and saw its property rise to 2nd position.
 Moral: your on-page SEO starts where your social bios end.

 UGC, E-A-T and trust signals: the winning trio

 User-generated content (UGC) has a double leverage effect.
-On Instagram, each photo tagging your brand increases “apparent popularity”; on the Search side, Google evaluates these signals for its E-A-T (Expertise, Authority, Trustworthiness) approach, now integrated into the broader concept of E-E-A-T (experience).
-Let’s take GoPro : the brand built its SEO strategy around its YouTube channels, made up 90 % of UGC.
-In 2017, when Google rolled out the “Rater Guidelines” document, it was already observed that GoPro videos surfaced for very competitive queries like “surf barrel POV”.
-The raters considered that seeing a real user surfing with a GoPro provided proof of experience (“experience” in E-E-A-T), which boosted the authority of the main domain.
-As a knock-on effect, GoPro.com product pages gained three average positions for the transactional query “buy surf camera”.
-Social UGC, well structured in playlists or carousels, therefore proves to be an underestimated SEO annuity.
+On Instagram, every photo tagging your brand increases «apparent popularity”; on the Search side, Google evaluates these signals for its E-A-T (Expertise, Authority, Trustworthiness) approach, now integrated into the broader concept of E-E-A-T (experience).
+Let’s take GoPro : the brand built its SEO strategy around its YouTube channels, made up of 90 % UGC.
+In 2017, when Google rolled out the «Rater Guidelines« document, it was already observed that GoPro videos surfaced for very competitive queries like «surf barrel POV«.
+Raters considered that seeing a real user surf with a GoPro provided proof of experience (“experience” in E-E-A-T), which boosted the authority of the main domain.
+As a knock-on effect, GoPro.com product pages gained an average of three positions for the transactional query “buy surf camera”.
+Social UGC, properly structured in playlists or carousels, therefore proves to be an underestimated SEO annuity.

-Google’s Knowledge Graph is fuelled largely by Wikipedia and Wikidata, but also by “confirmed mentions” coming from verified social accounts.
+Google’s Knowledge Graph is largely fed by Wikipedia and Wikidata, but also by «confirmed mentions” from verified social accounts.
 Twitter, thanks to its public API, is one of the easiest co-citation sources to crawl.
-In 2021, the French startup Le Slip Français managed to make its knowledge panel box appear without having a Wikipedia article.
+In 2021, the French startup Le Slip Français managed to make its knowledge panel appear without having a Wikipedia article.
 The key?
-Perfect alignment between:
+A perfect alignment between:

 - Tags